-How to ask for a coverage decision about your medical care
+How to ask for a coverage decision about your medical care or Part D drugs

-A coverage decision is a decision we make about your benefits and coverage or about the amount we pay for your medical services.
-For more information on how to ask for coverage decisions about your medical care, go to Chapter 7.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we pay for your medical services or Part D drugs.
+For more information on how to ask for coverage decisions about your medical care or Part D drugs, go to Chapter 9.

-Coverage Decisions for Medical Care- Contact Information Call 1-877-672-8620 Calls to this number are free.
+Coverage Decisions for Medical Care or Part D drugs - Contact Information Call 1-877-672-8620 Calls to this number are free.
 Daily 8 a.m. to 8 p.m. local time